darkplace-dr/Dark-Place/CONTRIBUTING.md

 You'll be brought to the page shown above.
 Write helpful text in the textboxs, then click `Create pull request`.
 Patiently wait for a maintainer to notice, review and merge your PR, and you're done!

 Finally, for assistance on various matters in the contribution process, you may join our Discord server.
 Happy contributing!
-> [!WARNING]
-> Due to recent harassment that's been going on, the Discord server invite has been temporarily taken down until further notice.
-When things have eventually calmed down, we will add it back.

 ## Recommended Extensions for VS Code
 This repo suggests installing sumneko's [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) and the accompanying [Kristal extension](https://marketplace.visualstudio.com/items?itemName=kristal.kristal-vscode), for more complete syntax highlighting and suggestions during coding.
 Afterwards, you will need to accept Lua Language Server "configuring your work environment as Kristal".